 - A boundary is not a lack of compassion.

-- A boundary is not a lack of caring.
+- Boundaries are not a lack of caring.

 - A boundary is not a lack of empathy.

-- A boundary is not blocking all energies out.
+- Boundaries are not about blocking all energies out.

 As empaths, we feel.
 We are going to keep feeling too because it’s our nature.
 Once we begin to incorporate boundaries into our lives it frees up our energy so not only are we more available for ourselves, but we can be much more available for others.
 We can tap into the boundless well of compassion and love that is ever-present in the universe.